 {\bf Definition 4: Internal strength for discrete distribution functions}

 Let a given discrete random variable $X$ that can only take a value $x$ that belongs to the finite or countable set $\{ x_1, x_2, \ldots \}$ have two proposed distribution functions $F_X(x)$ and $G_X(x)$.
 Also, let the events $L_1(b_1), L_2(b_2), \ldots$ be scaling events (as defined in Section~\ref{sec3}) that are independent of the variable $X$.
 Furthermore, we define the set of events $\mathcal{F}[a]$ by:

-for $a \in [0,1]$, where $f_X(x)$ is the probability mass function corresponding to $F_X(x)$, and $[ ]$ on the right-hand side of this equation denotes the indicator function, and we define the set of events $\mathcal{G}[a]$ in the same way with respect to $G_X(x)$.
+for $a \in [0,1]$, where $f_X(x)$ is the probability mass function corresponding to $F_X(x)$, and $[ ]$ on the right-hand side of this equation denotes the indicator function, and let us define the set of events $\mathcal{G}[a]$ in the same way with respect to $G_X(x)$.
 To clarify, all events in the set $\mathcal{F}[a]$ would naturally be assigned a probability of $a$ under the probability mass function $f_X(x)$ for the variable $X$.

-It now follows that, for a given discrete or continuous reference set of events $R$ that are independent of X and the scaling events $L_1(b_1), L_1(b_2), \ldots$, the function $F_X(x)$ is defined as being internally stronger than the function $G_X(x)$ at the resolution $\lambda$, where $\lambda \in \Lambda$, if the condition in equation~(\ref{equ3}) is satisfied with respect to the definitions currently being used.
-One of the reasons for the first predicate in the definition of $\mathcal{F}[a]$ in equation~(\ref{equ5}), i.e.\ the condition that at most only value in the set $b_1, b_2, \ldots$ is not equal to 0 or 1, is that without this predicate there would be an event in the set $\mathcal{F}[a]$ that would be effectively equivalent to any of the scaling events $L_1(a), L_2(a), \ldots$, i.e.\ the event corresponding to $b_i=a$ $\forall i$.
-In other words, there would be an event in this set that would have the very undesirable property of having a definition that does not depend on how the distribution function of interest $F_X(x)$.
+For a given discrete or continuous reference set of events $R$, we will now define the function $F_X(x)$ as being internally stronger than the function $G_X(x)$ at the resolution $\lambda$, where $\lambda \in \Lambda$, if the condition in equation~(\ref{equ3}) is satisfied with respect to the definitions currently being used.

+One of the reasons for the first predicate in the definition of $\mathcal{F}[a]$ in equation~(\ref{equ5}), i.e.\ the condition that at most only one value in the set $b_1, b_2, \ldots$ is not equal to 0 or~1, is that without this predicate there would be an event in the set $\mathcal{F}[a]$ that would be effectively equivalent to any of the scaling events $L_1(a), L_2(a), \ldots$, in particular it would be the event corresponding to setting $b_i=a$ $\forall i$.
+In other words, there would be an event in this set that would have the undesirable property of having a definition that does not depend on how the distribution function of interest $F_X(x)$ is specified.
 The practical importance of this issue will perhaps be more clearly seen when this definition of $\mathcal{F}[a]$ is used again in Section~\ref{sec4}.